 On the drinks front, patrons will find bottled water, an enjoyable wine selection, Champagne, beer, as well as a soft drinks and an espresso machine.
 All drinks are available for self-service.

 Complimentary Wi-Fi is available.
 Next to the reception desk is also a selection of newspapers and magazines.
 Otherwise, the lounge lacks traditional business class amenities such as a staffed bar or showers.

 The Air France KLM Lounge at San Francisco airport has significantly improved with the late 2016 renovations, and features an enjoyable food and beverage selection.
 However, the physical space and overall lack of amenities remain underwhelming, and the lack of privacy and crowds at peak times can be bothersome.
-Unfortunately, there are currently no workable alternatives for Air France KLM passengers since the China Airlines lounge (operated by a fellow SkyTeam member) only opens in the evenings, and International Terminal A isn’t connected airside to the other terminals.
+Unfortunately, there are currently few alternatives for Air France KLM passengers.
+The China Airlines lounge (operated by a fellow SkyTeam airline) opens only a few hours a day, and International Terminal A isn’t connected airside to the other terminals.

 The food and beverage offering makes the Air France KLM Lounge at San Francisco airport an attractive option for Priority Pass members.
 However, the latter may be turned away between 11 am and 2:30 pm, and between 7 pm and 10pm due to crowding.
 With this in mind, we would not suggest that Priority Pass members go through security in International Terminal A just to attempt to use the lounge.

 For information on possible alternatives, other lounges at SFO and rankings, check out our Definitive Guide to the SFO Lounge Scene.

 You may have access to Air France KLM Lounge as a premium customer of one of the following airlines, or as an elite member of their frequent flyer program.
 Check the Access rules tab for more details.